-- With Tor, it is possible to browse the web without being identified - It's great for dissidents in oppressive countries - It's also great for spies, law enforcement investigations, etc. - (Tor was invented at the Naval Research Lab-the military understands the need for this sort of anonymity for their communications) - No accountability...
+- With Tor, it is possible to browse the web without being identified - It's great for dissidents in oppressive countries - It's also great for spies, law enforcement investigations, etc. - No accountability...

 What About Servers?

 - Servers traditionally live at a known IP address - But Tor is designed to hide IP addresses-even the exit nodes don't know the user's real IP address - Even if we solve that problem, what about authenticity?
 How does the Tor network know which is the real claimant to some service?